damar-wicaksono/uq-benchmarks/test-functions/ishigami/ishigami.md

 [//]: # "Application fields: sensitivity, uncertainty-quantification"
 [//]: # "Dimension: 3-dimension"

-The Ishigami function is commonly used as a test function to benchmark global sensitivity analysis methods.
+The Ishigami function is commonly used as a test function to benchmark global sensitivity analysis methods (Ishigami and Homma, 1990; Sobol' and Levitan, 1999; Marrel et al., 2009).

 ## Description